 Windows 8.1 hid the way users could access system restore.
-One reason for this was that they didn’t want users accidentally creating system restore images on a preview release; the other was to force users when the preview goes live in October 2013 to use other recovery options within Windows 8.1.
-In this guide we show you how to access system restore in Windows 8.1.
+One reason for this was that they didn’t want users accidentally creating a system restore images on a preview release; the other was to force users when the preview goes live in October 2013 to use other recovery options within Windows 8.1.
+In this guide, we show you how to access system restore in Windows 8.1.

 System restore wasn’t the only thing “shut off” in Windows 8.1.
 Windows 8 Backup was also removed in its entirety because it’s considered old school by Microsoft.
 There are much better tools for recovering, refreshing or restoring your system than Windows 8 Backup ever could’ve been operating on Windows 7 functionality.

 Please Note: Do not attempt to use system restore in Windows 8.1 if you are using the Pro Preview version.
-Wait until the final release in October 2013 to use system restore in Windows 8.1, otherwise you may have issues trying to restore your system after the release.
+Wait until the final release in October 2013 to use system restore in Windows 8.1, otherwise, you may have issues trying to restore your system after the release.

 Access System Restore in Windows 8.1

-System restore images in Windows 8.1 take a snapshot of your PC as is.
+System restores images in Windows 8.1 take a snapshot of your PC as is.
 This includes all files, system structure, drivers, apps, programs and more.
-These can be beneficial for Windows 8.1 users, because it’s easy to restore your system to the way you’re used to using it before some major issue messes up your PC.
-This is exceptionally useful, because it allows you to re-roll your system back to a previous state before any major updates, installs or changes.
+These can be beneficial for Windows 8.1 users because it’s easy to restore your system to the way you’re used to using it before some major issue messes up your PC.
+This is exceptionally useful because it allows you to re-roll your system back to a previous state before any major updates, installs or changes.
 If something goes wrong during any of those processes, the system restore point allows you to eliminate the issue by narrowing down where it started.